 For those interested in learning about herbology for personal or professional interest, an excellent place to start would be the American Herbalist Guild, established in 1989 as a non-profit educational organization dedicated to herbal medicine and herbal practitioners.
 From nutritional herbology to herbology studies, one can choose to take a more formalized course of study to become a Registered Herbalist (RH), or one can decide to participate in a more personalized, home study option.
 Those in medical fields such as naturopathic doctors, chiropractors, nutritionists, nurses, and doctors often study herbology to complement their offerings.

-Whether you seek out herbology for one’s personal health or to help others, you will be stepping into an ancient tradition with a very modern application.
-All we have to do is look at our natural world to understand the healing and well-being that is available if we’re willing to learn from the family of plants.
+Whether you seek out herbology for your personal health or to help others, you will be stepping into an ancient tradition with a very modern application.
+All we have to do is look at our natural world to understand the healing and well-being that is available, if we’re willing to learn from the family of plants.

 17 Ways to Use Apple Cider Vinegar for Your Health and Wellness